Credit Calculator Germany 2026

 The true annual cost including all mandatory fees and the effect of monthly compounding.
 Always compare using this rate.

-Source: Sparkasse.de Effektivzins guide; PAngV Section 16 calculation requirements
+Source: Sparkasse.de Effektivzins guide; PAngV Section 16 calculation requirements.
+Finanztip's credit calculator uses the same method.

 Current Loan Rates in Germany (2026)